 Freshmen and transfer students with fewer than 12 semester hours must complete FYE 101, First-Year Experience.
-This course, which is paired with a 4-semester hour course chosen by the student from the college's offerings for freshmen, is designed to help students engage and succeed both academically and socially in Virginia Wesleyan's academic community.
-Led by a faculty mentor, a small, closeknit group of new students engage in an array of activities and exercises that invite them to explore the liberal arts, connect to the campus community, and develop the personal resourcefulness that leads to success in college.
+This course, which may be paired with an additional 4-semester hour course, is designed to help students engage and succeed both academically and socially in Virginia Wesleyan's academic community.
+Led by a faculty mentor, a small, close-knit group of new students engage in an array of activities and exercises that invite them to explore the liberal arts, connect to the campus community, and develop the personal resourcefulness that leads to success in college.